top of page

 Vision

-In 2030, we aspire for LWSA to be widely recognized as the epicenter of sailing activities for the people of the Lakes Region.
-Beyond that, we aim to be a valued contributor to youth development and the cultivation of strong local communities.
+We aspire for LWSA to be widely recognized as the epicenter of sailing activities for the people of the Lakes Region.
+Beyond that, we aim to continue to be a valued contributor to youth development and an important resource for our community.

 Non-Profit Filings